Ground-level power supply: Alstom APS

 Alstom APS uses a third rail placed between the running rails, divided electrically into 11-metre segments.
-These segments automatically switch on or off by radio control according to whether a tram is passing over them, thereby eradicating any risk to other road users.
+These segments automatically switch on by radio control only when a tram is passing over them, thereby avoiding any risk to other road users.
 The tram has two collector shoes, and two segments of rail are active at any given time, to avoid interruption of power when passing between segments.
 APS was developed by Innorail, a subsidiary of Spie Enertrans but was sold to Alstom when Spie was acquired by Amec.
-It was originally created for the Bordeaux tramway, which was constructed from 2000 and opened in 2003, becoming the first modern commercial ground-level power supply system.
+It was originally created for the Bordeaux tramway, which started construction in 2000 and opened in 2003, becoming the first modern commercial ground-level power supply system.
 From 2011, the technology has been used in a number of other cities around the world.

+The French government reports no electrocutions or electrification accidents on any tramway in France from as early as 2003 until as recently as December 31, 2022.

-Alstom further developed the system for use with buses and other vehicles, which it dubs Alstom SRS.
-Alstom SRS has been tested for compatibility with snow plows and for safety under exposure to snow, ice, salting, and saturated brine.
+Alstom further developed the APS system for use with buses and other vehicles.
+The system has been tested for safety when the road is cleared by snowplows, under exposure to snow, ice, salting, and saturated brine, and for skid and road adherence safety for vehicles, including motorcycles.
+Alstom will trial its electric road system (ERS) on the public road RN205"Les aides proposées par ATMB à ses clients légers et lourds pour la décarbonation des transports" (2023) in the Rhône-Alpes region between 2024 and 2027.
+The system is expected to supply 500kW of power for electric heavy trucks, as well as power for road utility vehicles and electric cars driving at up to 90 km/h.

 CAF ACR

-Construcciones y Auxiliar de Ferrocarriles (CAF) trialed its Acumulador de Carga Rápida (ACR) ground-level power supply system in 2007 in Seville.
+Construcciones y Auxiliar de Ferrocarriles (CAF) trialed its Acumulador de Carga Rápida (ACR) system in 2007 in Seville.
+The system is capable of charging from strips on the ground or from overhead wires.
 Sections of the Seville MetroCentro tramway around the Seville Cathedral were converted to the ACR ground-level power supply system.
-ACR’s first commercial installation was aboard Urbos trams supplied to MetroCentro in 2011, allowing the permanent removal of overhead lines around the cathedral.
+ACR's first commercial installation was aboard Urbos trams supplied to MetroCentro in 2011, allowing the permanent removal of overhead lines around the cathedral.

 Line 1 of the Tranvía de Zaragoza has also used ACR since its second construction phase was completed in 2013.
-The use of ACR avoided the installation of overhead lines in the city’s historic centre.
+The use of ACR avoided the installation of overhead lines in the city's historic centre.

 ACR was included in the Newcastle Light Rail in Australia and Luxembourg's new tram system.